jaeyk/tidytweetjson/README.md

 ## Summary

 The [Ethnic NewsWatch database](https://about.proquest.com/products-services/ethnic_newswatch.html), provided by [ProQuest](https://about.proquest.com/), has compiled more than 2.5 million articles published in US ethnic newspapers and magazines.
+The database covers the following groups:

+- African American/Caribbean/African
+- Arab/Middle Eastern
+- Asian/Pacific Islander
+- European/Eastern European
+- Latinx
+- Jewish
+- Native Americans

 This data source helps researchers investigate the political voice of minority groups in the US with rich and extensive text data. `tidyethnicnews` provides functions to turn Ethnic NewsWatch search results into tidyverse-ready dataframes.

 ## Installation